Jordan094/mixify/README.md

 I decided to only allow users to edit and delete thier own recipes.
 I feel that allowing only the creator to edit or delete their content enhances user privacy and security, and users feel more confident knowing that they have control over their own contributions and can manage them according to their preferences.

-# **Future Developments**

-There are a number of features I would like to add in the future to my website, the features are as follows:

-* I want to allow users to submit their own image files.
-* I want to allow users to rate other peoples cocktails out of 10.
-* I want to allow users to comment on submitted recipes.
-* I want to allow users to suggest edits.

 # **Functions Explained**